 I went to about 35 doctors over the next three years – pediatricians, spinal specialists, pain management doctors, and more.
 We sought out any help we could think of, but nobody could figure out the source of my pain and why it wasn’t getting better.

 I remember one specialist looked at my X-rays and MRI and telling me, “Everything looks fine.
 I don’t know what’s wrong with you.”
-He dismissed me from his office – not at all interested in helping me get to the bottom of my life-altering pain.
+They dismissed me from their office – not at all interested in helping me get to the bottom of my life-altering pain.

-I was only 12 at the time but I was so frustrated that he wasn’t listening to me – it just didn’t seem right.
-I told my parents that as we made our way out of his office, and they said, if you want him to know that – go back and tell him.
-So I spun around on my heels and marched back into his office.
+I was only 12 at the time but I was so frustrated that they weren’t listening to me – it just didn’t seem right.
+I told my parents that as we made our way out of their office, and they said, if you want them to know that – go back and tell them.
+So, I spun around on my heels and marched back into their office.
 “I feel like I’ve been hit by a Mack truck.
 How can you not care?”
-I remember asking him.
-He sat there stunned but didn’t say a word, so I turned around and walked out.
-We never heard from his office again.
+I remember asking them.
+They sat there stunned but didn’t say a word, so I turned around and walked out.
+We never heard from their office again.